Guide to Disney California Adventure with Toddlers and Little Kids

 7. Take advantage of your rider pass if an attraction breaks

-If a ride breaks or closes for whatever reason while you’re in the queue, you get a lightening pass for a whole list of rides including those that don’t normally have lightening lanes.
+If a ride breaks or closes for whatever reason while you’re in the queue, you get a lightning pass for a whole list of rides including those that don’t normally have lightning lanes.
 This happened to me when queuing for Rise of the Resistance in Disneyland.
 And it proved incredible useful.
 Alice in Wonderland had a huge queue (50 mins) and the boys were desperate to ride it.
 We used the rider pass to get on that rather than wait for Rise to the Resistance to open again, which wasn’t certain to happen.
 The same can be done at Disney California Adventure.

 The best rides for little kids at Disneyland